jennisung/reading-notes/codefellows201:reading-notes/class-5.md

 **font-weight:** the font-weight property is used to control how bold the text is.
 There is many variations to setting the boldness.
 For example, you can set it to -light, -normal, -bold, -extrabold, etc.

-**font-stlye:** the font-style property is used to specify the type of the font of a HTML text element.
+**font-style:** the font-style property is used to specify the type of the font of a HTML text element.
 You can change the style to normal, italic, or oblique.

 ### Describe two ways you could add spacing around the characters displayed in an h1 element.